To View a Current Listing of Staff/Faculty Employment Opportunities at MSU Click here.

 Requires five or more years of professional experience in mental health counseling.
 Extensive training and experience in interpretation of mental and health records.
 Two years of full-time experience in a supervisory position, preferably within a higher education counseling center.
 Demonstrated record of strong clinical, organizational, and assessment skills and a history of student advocacy.
 Experience in budget and personnel management.
 Demonstrated effectiveness in conceptualizing and prioritizing objectives, and developing and implementing goals.

 Extensive knowledge of clinical counseling and assessment.
 Ability to interpret and evaluate medical, psychological, and psycho-educational documentation.
 Knowledge of relevant current practice and associated legal doctrine.
 Knowledge of management techniques and collaborative efforts in an institution of higher education.
 Knowledge of university policies, community and campus services, and resources is desirable.

 Requires a Master's degree in counseling, counseling psychology, or related field.
 Terminal degree preferred.
 Should include appropriate coursework and supervised training in psychological, educational, and career testing and assessment; psychopathology, theories, techniques, human development, and career counseling.

 *Must be licensed or license eligible in the state of Texas.
 Must have a commitment to educational and professional development and be well organized.
 Must be able to work collaboratively with administrators, colleagues, campus departments, and student groups.
 Must possess strong student service orientation.
 Must have the ability to communicate effectively orally and in writing; to prepare documents, and to plan and record activities and client records.
 Requires occasional travel.
 Experience with on-call services.
-Some evening and weekend work is required. *Regular reliable attendance is required. *This position is designated as security sensitive and requires a criminal background check.
+Some evening and weekend work is required.
+Serves as Campus Security Authority as outlined by the Clery Act. *Regular reliable attendance is required. *This position is designated as security sensitive and requires a criminal background check.